A proof of P!=NP: Outline of the argument

-\begin{proof} It is sufficient to show that the decision problem for determining whether a given string of length at most $n$ is a proof in $T$ plus a fixed finite list of axioms can be solved in a number of steps which is a polynomial function of $n$.
-Recall that we are assuming that the axiom set of $T$ is polynomial-time computable.
-It easily follows that the axiom set of $T$ with the fixed finite list of axioms adjoined is also polynomial-time computable.
-Now, it is well-known that it is polynomial-time decidable whether or not a given string is proof in classical first-order logic from a fixed set of axioms which is polynomial-time decidable. \end{proof}
+\begin{proof} It is sufficient to show that the decision problem for determining whether a given string of length at most $n$ is a proof in $\textsf{PRA}$ plus a fixed finite list of axioms can be solved in a number of steps which is a polynomial function of $n$.
+Recall that we are assuming that the axiom set of $\textsf{PRA}$ is polynomial-time computable, and it easily follows that the axiom set of $\textsf{PRA}$ with the finite list of axioms adjoined is also polynomial-time-computable.
+We may also assume that the logic itself is polynomial-time-computably axiomatized relative to the rule modus ponens.
+It is clear, then, that the decision problem for determining whether a given string is a proof in the theory $\textsf{PRA}$ plus the finite list of axioms is polynomial-time-computable, and this yields the desired result. \end{proof}

-We shall need to make reference to a modified version of $\textsf{PRA}$ which we shall now define.

-In order to define our modified version of $\textsf{PRA}$, we shall need to cite Boolos' work on quotational ambiguity in \cite{Boolos1995}.
-Let us remind ourselves of the devices for quotation introduced in the language $L_{good}$ described in that paper.